usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="out-of-band"></a>5.1.3.
 Out of Band

 An Out of Band authenticator is a physical device that is uniquely addressable and can receive a verifier-selected secret for one-time use.
 The device is possessed and controlled by the claimant and supports private communication over a secondary channel that is separate from the primary channel for e-authentication.
+The out-of-band authenticator can operate in one of two ways:

-The claimant presents the received secret to the verifier using the primary channel for e-authentication.
+-  The claimant presents the secret that was received by the out-of-band authenticator to the verifier using the primary channel for e-authentication.

+- The claimant sends a response to the verifier from the out-of-band authenticator via the secondary communications channel.

 Two key requirements are that the device be uniquely addressable and that communication over the secondary channel be private.
 Some voice-over-IP telephone services can deliver text messages and voice calls without the need for possession of a physical device; these SHALL NOT be used for out of band authentication.
 Mechanisms such as smartphone applications employing secure communications protocols are preferred for out-of-band authentication.

+If the authenticator responds directly to the verifier via the secondary communications channel, the verifier SHALL send and the authenticator SHALL display information, such as a transaction ID or description, allowing the claimant to uniquely associate the authentication operation on the primary channel with the request on the secondary channel.

 Ability to receive email messages or other types of instant message does not generally prove the possession of a specific device, so they SHALL NOT be used as out of band authentication methods.

 ##### 5.1.3.1.
 Out of Band Authenticators

-The out of band authenticator SHALL establish an authenticated protected channel in order to retrieve the out of band secret.
-This channel is considered to be out of band with respect to the primary communication channel, even if they terminate on the same device, provided the device does not leak information from one to the other.
+The out of band authenticator SHALL establish an authenticated protected channel in order to retrieve the out of band secret or authentication request.
+This channel is considered to be out of band with respect to the primary communication channel, even if it terminates on the same device, provided the device does not leak information from one to the other.

 The out of band authenticator SHALL uniquely authenticate itself in one of the following ways in order to receive the authentication secret: